 Figure 19: Business Activity Monitoring

-Appian process templates are designed to jump-start a process initiative into select practice areas.
-Process templates are based on Appian’s and Appian partners’ years of experience in improving common process challenges and utilizing industry best practices for automating each process.
+Appian process templates are designed to jump-start a process initiative to select practice areas.
+Process templates are based on Appian’s and Appian's partners’ years of experience in improving common process challenges and utilizing industry best practices for automating each process.